10 Most Powerful Leaf Blowers for 2023

 Husqvarna also included an air-injection feature into their engine, which cuts down on the coarse dust and other larger particulate matter that reaches the air filter.
 This extends the time between air filter cleaning/replacement that you’ll need to do, and it also helps protect that powerful engine from suffering an untimely early demise.

-At just over 26.5 pounds, this blower is fairly standard when it comes to weight.
+At 27.1 pounds, this blower is fairly standard when it comes to weight.
 To make things as comfortable as possible, Husqvarna added some nicely padded shoulder straps.
 Like the Echo above, this blower also has a chest clip to keep the straps from sliding down.
 However, Husqvarna went the extra mile and added a waist belt to this blower, so the weight is better distributed over your entire torso.

 One common drawback to gas engines is that you often have to pull the rope start a few times before the engine fires to life.
 Husqvarna is looking to eliminate that issue with their fuel pump design that reliably starts on the first or second pull almost every time.